systemetric/sheep/docs/hello-vision.md

 This creates a "Robot" object, and places it inside the variable "R".
 This allows us to use robot functions through the R variable, such as `R.See()`.
 If you are using Blockly, the robot is initialised automatically.

-[Here](https://www.makeuseof.com/tag/object-oriented-programming-explained/) is a basic introduction into what Object Oriented Programing is.
+[Here](https://www.makeuseof.com/tag/object-oriented-programming-explained/) is a basic introduction into what Object Oriented Programming is.

 ## Counting Markers